 The lake has only been here since it was dammed in 1984.
 In the photo above its water level was quite low exposing many islands where waterbirds gathered, the area was placed on water restrictions shortly after.
 In summer 2022 there was extensive rain and flooding in the area and the lake was closed temporarily for safety but we’ll be heading out again in a few months and expect it to look very different this full, I’d love to explore it by kayak.

-You can’t swim in Lake Lenthall but you can camp here, make full use of the excellent day-use area and facilities that include seating, covered picnic areas, toilets and bushwalking tracks.
+You can’t swim in Lake Lenthall but you can camp here, and make full use of the excellent day-use area and facilities that include seating, covered picnic areas, toilets and bushwalking tracks.
 There are loads of kangaroos and wallabies, large lace lizards and great birding.
 There are water birds on and around the lake and bush birds on the walking tracks and surrounding treeline.

 While you are here make sure you walk slightly back down the road from the ranger station and climb up the viewing platform for views out over the dam spillway.